Cox-Automotive/terraform-provider-alks/README.md

 ## Usage

-1. Export a valid ALKS session to your environment variables.
-Use the correct account, as this will be used for attaching policies as well as creating all AWS resources.
-This alks provider is only responsible for creating the initial role. `eval $(alks sessions open -i -a "######/ALKSAdmin - sdgsgasf" -r "Admin")`
+1. Export a valid ALKS IAM session to your environment variables - be sure to use either `Admin` or `IAMAdmin` role.
+This alks provider is only responsible for creating the initial role. `eval $(alks sessions open -i -a "######/ALKSAdmin - sdgsgasf" -r "Admin")`.
+If you create a session using `Admin` the STS credentials can be shared between the AWS and ALKS providers.
+If you use an `IAMAdmin` role then you will need to create a `PowerUser` session for the ALKS provider as `IAMAdmin` is limited to IAM-only resources.

-2. Edit your terraform scripts to configure the alks provider and create necessary alks_iamrole resources
+2. Edit your terraform scripts to configure the alks provider and create necessary ALKS resources.

-3. Run `terraform plan`, `terraform apply` or other commands, as needed and roles can be generated via TF.
+3. Run `terraform plan`, `terraform apply` or other commands, as needed and roles can be generated via Terraform.

 ### Provider Configuration